 URBAN-X — MINI-BMW's city accelerator

-With the announcement of its sixth cohort, MINI-BMW’s URBAN-X accelerator is supporting new ideas and innovations to improve city life
+With the announcement of its sixth cohort, URBAN-X, the MINI-backed accelerator is supporting new ideas and innovations to improve city life

 The drive to find new solutions to city problems has seen the launch of dozens of accelerator programs worldwide.
 Whether they are steered by education establishments, tech hotspots, industry alliances or government agencies, accelerators are firmly established as part of the innovation landscape.